 THIS DATE IN PIRATES HISTORY

 Two former Pittsburgh Pirates players born on this date, plus three games of note, one against one of the best pitchers ever.
 First with the players and both of them played over 100 years ago.
-Pitcher Jack Pfiester, who played for the 1903 NL champs, was an unfortunate players for the Pirates.
+Pitcher Jack Pfiester, who played for the 1903 NL champs, was an unfortunate player for the Pirates.
 Pfiester also played for the Pirates in 1904, but didn’t show much either season and was sent to a minor league team in Omaha.
 After a couple years of seasoning, he returned with the Chicago Cubs and was a dominate pitcher until health and arm issues ended his career early.
 Pfiester finished with a career 2.02 ERA, which is the fourth lowest all-time for any pitcher with over 1,000 innings.

 Also born on this date, infielder Sam Barkley, who played second base for the first Pittsburgh team in National League history.
 When the Pirates (then called the Alleghenys) moved to the NL in 1887 from the American Association, Barkley was the Opening Day second baseman.
-He only played two seasons in Pittsburgh (also 1886) but got to player in both leagues for the team.
+He only played two seasons in Pittsburgh (also 1886) but got to play in both leagues for the team.

 On this date in 1894, the Pirates completed an improbable comeback against Cy Young.
 Down 3-0 before the top of the first was over, and 4-0 before they got on the board, pitcher Red Erhet pitched 8+ innings in relief and the Pirates scored two in the seventh and two in the eighth for the win.
 The Pirates lineup that day included HOF manager Connie Mack behind the plate, HOF first baseman Jake Beckley, the franchise’s all-time batting average leader in Jake Stenzel and the man many claim is responsible for the Pirates team name, Louis Bierbauer.